Pyrrah/TagCo-tips/reload-container.md

 1) To reload a container, create a tag "CommandersAct" with name "TC - Privacy Container Reload".

-2) On the dropdownn "Catégorie de Privacy", select "Ne pas inclure dans la privacy".
+2) Select "Déclencheur(s)" to "Container loaded", and on the dropdownn "Catégorie de Privacy", select "Ne pas inclure dans la privacy".

 3) Put the code and save :